 Nationally, transit agencies are experimenting with the use of TNCs to provide ADA paratransit services.
 To date, most of the integration of ADA paratransit and TNCs has been to use TNCs as non-dedicated service, similar to how transit agencies work with taxi companies.
 This strategy has been effective in reducing the cost per trip, especially when ADA providers assign unproductive trips to TNCs and /or to alleviate operational problems (breakdowns, no shows, etc.).
 Some transit agencies are also experimenting with offering TNC subsidies to ADA eligible riders to encourage them to use TNCs instead of ADA paratransit services.
 The combination of subsidies and the availability of same day service give riders additional flexibility-they are able to use ADA or a TNC depending on their needs.
-Transit agencies benefit because the cost of the subsidy is lower than the cost of the ADA trip.
 Transit agencies, such as the Massachusetts Bay Transportation Authority (MBTA) and Washington Metropolitan Area Transit Authority (WMATA), have been successfully using TNC subsidies to help lower per trip costs, but these have also resulted in increased demand for service.